Nizarberyan/E-Market-API/README.md

 #### Rules and Validations

 - Check that email doesn't already exist before insertion
-- Required fields: fullname, email, password
+- Required fields: fullName, email, password
 - Structure ready to integrate encryption and JWT authentication in the next brief

 ### ⚙️ Middleware & Structure